...

 Case Study: Spotting Whale Accumulation

-In Q1 2025, analysts observed Ethereum outflows from exchanges dropping for five consecutive days, even as price consolidated at $3,200.
+In Q1 2025, analysts observed Ethereum exchange outflows slowing for five consecutive days as price stabilized at $3,200.
 On-chain data showed:

-• Exchange withdrawals > deposits by 15% each day.
+• Exchange withdrawals were 15% more than deposits per day.

-• Social sentiment remained neutral, indicating no retail-driven hype.
+• Social sentiment was neutral, indicating no mania driven by retail.

-This steady signal preceded a 20% rally over the next two weeks, underscoring how sustained net outflows and steady network activity can foreshadow major moves.
+This steady signal came before a 20% two-week advance, illustrating how sustained net outflows and steady network activity can portend meaningful action.

 Best Practices and Pitfalls to Avoid